HSubramani/ClubApplication/README.md

 About this project
 -------------------
-This web application is used to monitor club member data, create weekly solving challenges and organise events in a college.
+This web application is used to monitor club member data, create weekly problem solving challenges and organise events in a college.

 Technologies used
 -----------------